tingyucha/Airborne-Radar-Navigation-Correction/Tutorial.md

 File is in green color, folder/directory is in blue color, and executable is in red color.

-Following the commands below to convert the ar2v to sweep files, and put the fore and aft files into a separate folder
+Following the commands below to convert the ar2v to sweep files.
 * Convert the levelII data to sweep files

 ```terminal